jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 In addition to the controllers:

 - You need to have at least one Bluetooth dongle or built-in Bluetooth adapter.
+    - If you have a dongle make sure it has Linux support and a good signal reach.
+If it is too old, you could have a small reach and it can cause disconnects.
 - You will need to have a Wii Sensor Bar or an 3rd party alternative.

 #### Steam Deck Tips: